william-horn/adventures-of-swindonia/public/lib/documentation/event-maker.md

 ##
     =>  connection #1 fired!

-If you pass the `connectionName` or `handlerFunction` arguments then you may pass them individually, at the same time, and in any order.
+If you pass the `connectionName` or `handlerFunction` arguments then you may pass them individually (or at the same time) in any order.

 Setup:
 ```js